-I accept inquiries on a rolling basis, and encourage prospective students and faculty to reach out to well in advance so we can discuss projects and solicit funding.
-However, joining a lab is a commitment, and it is important to first decide whether research itself, and this lab specifically, and the University of Maine are right for you.
+I accept inquiries on a rolling basis, and encourage prospective students to reach out to well in advance so we can discuss projects and solicit funding.
+However, joining a lab is a commitment, and it is important to first decide whether research itself, this lab specifically, and the University of Maine are right for you.
 I encourage you to explore UMaine resources before contacting me.

 Information on undergraduate research at UMaine, including funding opportunities, can be found here.

 I am interested in mentoring students with a wide range of research interests, and career interests (beyond academia).
 Please contact me about potential projects based on your career goals.

 Be advised that joining my lab is contingent on applying and being accepted to a graduate program for which I am authorized to take on students.
 This includes some programs within the School of Food and Agriculture, Graduate School of Biomedical Science and Engineering, Ecology and Environmental Studies, and Microbiology in BMB.
 For Microbiology, available graduate funding within this program might not apply if I am your mentor as I am only a cooperating faculty there.

 Masters of Science (thesis based)

 Masters of Animal Science program in SFA is thesis-based, and requires research study.
 Applications are accepted year-round.